 yespower is a proof-of-work (PoW) focused fork of yescrypt, which in turn builds upon scrypt.
 While yescrypt is a password-based key derivation function (KDF) and password hashing scheme, and thus is meant for processing passwords, yespower is meant for processing trial inputs such as block headers (including nonces) in PoW-based blockchains.

 This and (eventually) older versions of yespower will also be available from the Openwall file archive.
-The source code of yespower may be browsed via CVSweb.
+The source code of yespower can be browsed on GitHub or via CVSweb.

 Follow this link for information on verifying the signatures.

 We may help you integrate yespower into your software or online services.
 Please check out our services.

 Cryptocurrency projects that use yespower are expected to join the informal yespower consortium, which involves supporting the yespower project financially and having more of a say on its future direction.
 Without endorsing any of these projects in any way, we currently list the "consortium members" here so that the different cryptocurrency projects and their users know which projects are significantly supporting yespower upstream development (those listed here) and which don't (the rest).
 Currently, there's just one: